Bongo Fury: Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "This sentimental reunion album, recorded (where else?) in Austin with (what else?) additional L.A. studio work, is dismissed by Zappaphiles and 'Fhearthearts alike, but what were they expecting?
 Perhaps because there's a blues avatar up top, the jazzy music has a soulful integrity, and though it's embarrassing to hear the Captain deliver Frankie's latest pervo exploitations, the rest of the songs are funnier because he's singing them."

+A retrospective review from Lindsay Planner of Allmusic ranked Bongo Fury at 3.5 stars out of 5 stars, saying "Most Zappa enthusiasts either love or hate Bongo Fury," with some fans disapproving of Beefheart's vocals or disliking the stylistic shift away from Zappa's jazz-oriented albums of recent years.
+Nonetheless, Planner stated the album "had something for everyone" with good performances from all contributors.